paapaabdullahm/ubuntu-desktop-ansible-config/README.md

     $ cd ubuntu-desktop-ansible-config && source ./ansible-setup.sh

 ### Run the playbook in cwd
 Before you run the playbook, it is highly recommended that you go through the "Available roles" section below and see which roles require some customization from your end.
-This option is provided because the defaults may not be adequate for all circumstances.
+This information is provided because of the fact that the defaults may not be adequate enough for all circumstances.

 >Enter your sudo password when prompted